littensy/reflex/docs/docs/reference/reflex/combine-producers.md

 </TabItem>
 </Tabs>

 `combineProducers` will return a new [producer](producer) with state organized under the keys passed in `producers`.
-Actions are inherited from the original producers and will update the state of their corresponding sub-states.
+Actions are inherited from the original slices and will update the state of their corresponding state slices.

 ```ts
 producer.incrementFoo(1); // { foo: 1, bar: 0 }